 Fulfilling your enquiry/request

-Send you further relevant information about our courses and services by your preferred methods if you give consent.
+Sending you further relevant information about our courses and services by your preferred methods where you have given us your consent to do so.

-Our legal reason for using the data is/are:
+Our legal basis for processing your personal data is Legitimate Interest.

-• You have given consent for the use.

-We do not disclose your data to any third party organisations.
+We will not disclose the data collected for the above purposes to any third party organisations.

-Your personal data will be retained for one year after the completion of your enquiry.
+Your personal data will be retained for one year after the completion of your enquiry then it will be deleted.

-If you consent to be sent information on other courses and services your data will be retained for three years.
+If you consent to be sent information on other courses and services your data may be retained for three up to years.

 The following rights are rights of data subjects: